Header Image

 Children with ADHD show impairments in empathy.9

-Children with ADHD showed significantly poorer Theory of Mind (ToM) performance, which appears to correlate with executive functions problems.10 MPH normalized ToM performance to the level of non-affected individuals.11 MPH also improves empathy in persons with ADHD.12
+Children with ADHD showed significantly poorer Theory of Mind (ToM) performance, which appears to correlate with executive functions problems.10 MPH normalized ToM performance to the level of non-affected individuals.11 MPH also improves empathy in people with ADHD.12

 Adults with ADHD were also found to have impairments in empathy, but no impairments in ToM.13

-12.2.2.
-Social withdrawal / social phobia with ADHD
+12.3.
+Social withdrawal / social phobia in ADHD

-12.2.2.1.
+12.3.1.
 Social withdrawal as an ADHD symptom

-Social withdrawal of people with ADHD, which can go as far as social phobia in front of people, apparently correlates only in girls with an increased feeling of being an outsider17 and has several mechanisms as its cause.
+Social withdrawal of people with ADHD, which can go as far as social phobia in front of people, apparently correlates only in girls with an increased feeling of being an outsider18 and has several mechanisms as its cause.

 Adult people with ADHD performed equally well on Theory of Mind, generating the “best” solution to problematic social situations and selecting the optimal solution from a range of alternatives in a study of social problem solving ability.
 The general ability to generate problem solutions fluently and freely was not linked to executive functions or the trait of empathy.
-It was only impaired by fear of social interaction.18
+It was only impaired by fear of social interaction.19

 Fear of social contact (social phobia) significantly inhibits social skills.